Theater Erfurt: General music directors

 In 2014, Joana Mallwitz was the first woman conductor named to the post of Generalmusikdirektorin (GMD) in the institution's history and at the time of her advent to the post, the youngest GMD of a German opera house.
 She concluded her Erfurt tenure at the close of the 2017-2018 season.

-The current interim GMD of the company is Myron Michailidis, since 2018.
-Michailidis is scheduled to stand down as GMD in 2022.
-In July 2021, the company announced the appointment of Alexander Prior as its next GMD, effective with the 2022-2023 season.
+Myron Michailidis served as interim GMD from 2018.
+He was succeeded by Alexander Prior in 2022.